Pylons-tech/pylons_sdk/SDK-tutorial.md

 }
 ```

-For the sender account of this cookbook, we can use the `test` account we created above.
+For the sender account of this cookbook, we can use the `jack` account we created above.
-The address of the `test` account is `cosmos1fun8le2dxrclr633psv7gke6wtlycunnm8dlm7`.
+The address of the `jack` account is `cosmos1fun8le2dxrclr633psv7gke6wtlycunnm8dlm7`.
 So let's replace `<Address for the sender account>` with `cosmos1fun8le2dxrclr633psv7gke6wtlycunnm8dlm7`.

 ```
-pylonscli tx sign tx_cook.json --from test --keyring-backend=test > tx_cook_signed.json
+pylonscli tx sign tx_cook.json --from jack --keyring-backend=test > tx_cook_signed.json
 ```
 This command signs the transaction written in the `tx_cook.json` file and creates `tx_cook_signed.json` file with the signed transaction result.
 It will include `signature` field.